dholab/dairy-hpai-monitoring/docs/proposal_instructions.md

 date_expiration - The expiration date listed (if applicable) on the dairy product in the format YYYY-MM-DD.
 An example is “2024-03-23”.

+assay - The kind of assay used to determine whether a product was positive.
+Currently, we allow qPCR, dPCR, empty, or NA in this column, but feel free to open a GitHub issue if you'd like us to support additional values.

 average_cycle_threshold - The cycle threshold value of the sample in a qPCR assay.
 This is the number of cycles performed before a positive signal is detected by the instrument.
 Format as a number with decimal points.
 An example is "27.3".
 If the sample is negative, insert "NA".

 average_copies_per_uL - A calculated value of qPCR targets per uL of sample added to the reaction.
 This should be calculated from the cycle threshold value compared to a standard curve.
 This value is optional.
 Round to nearest whole number.